CASPER, Wyo. – Nine minutes can seem like an eternity.

 Article continues below...

-The excruciating smartphone video that captured the incident has touched off a movement against police brutality against minorities around the country, and even other parts of the world.
+The excruciating smartphone video that captured the incident has touched off a movement against police brutality on minorities around the country, and even other parts of the world.

 Friday’s Casper vigil, which was organized by the Pikes Peak Southern Christian Leadership Conference, was the second gathering in Casper this week.